Procne: Procne finds out

 Procne rescues Philomela, 1767 engraving, Getty Research Institute.

-Some time passed, in some authors as much as and entire year, (Note: Although Ovid's version was greatly influenced by Sophocles' earlier play, it is unlikely that Sophocles included Philomela's internment, so Philomela's arrival at the palace would have been immediate, concurrent to Tereus'.) and soon a Thracian festival in honour of Dionysus was held in the kingdom, during which it was customary for the Thracian women to gather gifts and send them to their queen.
+Some time passed, in some authors as much as an entire year, (Note: Although Ovid's version was greatly influenced by Sophocles' earlier play, it is unlikely that Sophocles included Philomela's internment, so Philomela's arrival at the palace would have been immediate, concurrent to Tereus'.) and soon a Thracian festival in honour of Dionysus was held in the kingdom, during which it was customary for the Thracian women to gather gifts and send them to their queen.
 Philomela, unable to speak or escape her prison, wove a beautiful tapestry or gown in which she included her cruel fate at the hands of Tereus, and sent it to Procne.
 Once Procne got hands on her tapestry, she disguised herself in bacchic attire, joined the festivities with the other women, and located the cabin in which Philomela was kept captive.
 She broke in quickly, snatched her sister, dressed her in the Bacchant attire instead, and sneaked her back into Tereus's palace without anyone seeing them.

 Although Philomela was unable to fully inform Procne of her woes due to no longer possessing a tongue, Procne nevertheless promised her sister to avenge the great injustice done to her.
 Just as she was pondering on a fitting way to enact revenge against her husband, her young son Itys entered the chamber in search of his mother.
 Procne, wanting revenge against Tereus and seeing their son as nothing but an extension of his father, slew him as he screamed in pain, with Philomela assisting her.
 Then the two women cut down Itys' dead body, boiled and cooked him in the palace's kitchens.
 Afterwards, Procne invited Tereus for a private dinner alone with her, with the excuse that according to an Athenian custom, the wife had to prepare dinner for her husband away from everyone else, so that no servants and guards loyal to Tereus would be present.
 The unsuspecting Tereus ate his own son without realising, and when he asked where the child was, Procne replied that Tereus had him in him.
 Philomela emerged then, and gleefully presented him with the bloody head of Itys.

 Tereus eats by himself, seated in his tall ancestral chair, and fills his belly with his own child.
 And in the darkness of his understanding cries 'Fetch Itys here'.
 Procne cannot hide her cruel exultation, and now, eager to be, herself, the messenger of destruction, she cries 'You have him there, inside, the one you ask for.'
 He looks around and questions where the boy is.
 And then while he is calling out and seeking him, Philomela, springs forward, her hair wet with the dew of that frenzied murder, and hurls the bloodstained head of Itys in his father's face.
 Nor was there a time when she wished more strongly to have the power of speech, and to declare her exultation in fitting words.